Basnetsuman4/cpp_projects/Assignments/Assignment_4/Readme.md

                 height = 5.4;
             }
 ```
-Here we have single parameter so, we are allowed to take single input and other's value are assigned.
+Here, we have single parameter so, we are allowed to take single input and other's value are assigned.
 >3.
 Constructor with double parameter
 ```c++
 Room(double l , double b)